 2. Uninstall any previous BitFlow SDK releases before installing this release.
-See "Installed components" on page 7 for more information.
+See "Uninstalling Previous Versions of the SDK" on page 9 for more information.

 3. You should install the SDK first, before installing any BitFlow boards in your computer.
 The installation process will be simpler if the Windows finds a new board after the drivers have been installed.